LLMs Do Not See Age: Assessing Demographic Bias in Automated Systematic Review Synthesis: Results and Discussions

+Entity-level behaviour was examined across three dimensions: entities retained, hallucinations, and omissions.
+These were evaluated across demographic groups and under both regular and age-aware prompts. \paragraph{Entity Retention.} Retained entities spanned a mix of canonical age-group labels (e.g., \emph{adults}, \emph{children}, \emph{older adults}) and more granular descriptors such as \emph{young adults}, \emph{adults aged 18--35}, \emph{early childhood}, and \emph{community-dwelling older adults}.
+The age-aware prompt tended to elicit more specific and contextually rich terms, including detailed demographic subgroups (e.g., \emph{healthy elderly men and women}, \emph{Midwestern young adults}, \emph{adult cardiac patients}).
+These findings suggest that models were generally sensitive to age-related cues and capable of surfacing relevant synonyms and descriptive variants, especially when the prompt was explicitly age-conditioned. \paragraph{Hallucinations and Omissions.} Hallucinated entities, while less frequent overall, often involved tangential or demographically unrelated populations not mentioned in the gold document.
+Examples include the inclusion of \emph{prisoners} in the population group of a review on smoking cessation interventions for young adults.
+Hallucination frequency was higher for QWEN and more prominent under the age-aware prompt, reflecting a tendency to overgenerate plausible but unsupported population descriptors.
+These patterns mirror the quantitative hallucination scores and indicate model-specific susceptibility to fabrication and generation of unsupported content, particularly when prompted to focus on demographic detail.
 Omissions included both general and highly specific age-related terms that were present in the gold documents but not captured in the generated outputs.
 These, similar to retained entities, ranged from descriptive phrases (e.g., \emph{mean age 73.66 $\pm$ 14.67 years}, \emph{residents in aged care settings}) to developmental or life stage terms such as \emph{infancy}, \emph{childhood}, and \emph{young adulthood}.
 Across prompts, omissions were most pronounced for Longformer, consistent with its lower quantitative entity retention scores.
 The omission of precise subgroups may reflect limitations in entity grounding, particularly for complex or compound descriptors.
-There seemed to be no obvious pattern in the models decision on which entities to retain and which to exclude\footnote{More details on the effects of the prompt design can be found in Appendix \ref{effect_prompt}.}.
+There seemed to be no obvious pattern in the models decision on which entities to retain and which to exclude.